-The crew executive may set up a special committee from the membership to write the by-laws based on the suggestions of the Crew.
+The crew executive may set up a special committee to write the by-laws.
 By-laws should reflect the views of all members.
 They should, in their final form, be acceptable to all.
-By-laws should be reviewed annually and updated as required to keep them in tune with changing times and values.
+By-laws should be reviewed annually and up-dated as required to keep them in tune with changing times and values.